The Jezabels: Formation and EP trilogy: 2007–2010

+Debut album: 2011–2013

-In August 2011, their single "Endless Summer", credited to Kaloper, Lockwood, McGlone, and Shannon, peaked in the top 40 of the ARIA Singles Chart.
+In August 2011, the Jezabels released a new single, "Endless Summer", which peaked in the top 40 of the ARIA Singles Chart.

-On 16 September 2011, they released their debut studio album, Prisoner, which reached No. 2 on the ARIA Album Chart.
-It was recorded at Sydney's Attic Studios with Mitchell producing and Peter Katis mixing.
-Vulture Magazines Anna Moull described the album in a review: "a dramatic gothic epic, with a twist of 80's power-house rock.
+On 16 September 2011, they published their debut studio album, Prisoner, which reached No. 2 on the ARIA Album Chart.
+It was recorded at Sydney's Attic Studios, with Mitchell producing and Peter Katis mixing.
+Vulture's Anna Moull described it in a review: "a dramatic gothic epic, with a twist of 80's power-house rock.
 Jezabels singer Hayley Mary sums up their sound perfectly as 'Bronte-esque gothic (and) melodramatic'.
-Channelling Kate Bush, Freddie Mercury and Cyndi Lauper, Mary’s vocals are a force to be reckoned with".
-The magazine gave Prisoner 7 out of 10 points.
-By 31 December 2011, the album was certified gold by ARIA for the shipment of 35,000 units.
-It received 3 out of 5 points by Guardian critic Caroline Sullivan and 7 / 10 by Dom Gourlay for drownedinsound.com.
-The track "Endless Summer" was performed by both Josh Pyke and Jack Vidgen.
+Channelling Kate Bush, Freddie Mercury and Cyndi Lauper, Mary's vocals are a force to be reckoned with".
+The website gave Prisoner 7 out of 10 points.
+By 31 December 2011, the album was certified gold by ARIA for the sale of 35,000 units.
+It received 3 out of 5 points by Guardian critic Caroline Sullivan and 7/10 by Dom Gourlay for drownedinsound.com.

+The Brink, Synthia, and hiatus: 2013–2017

-In late 2013, The Jezabels released a song titled "The End" as the first single release from their second album, The Brink, which was released on 31 January 2014.
-The songs "No Country" and "Marianne" were inspired by Julian Assange.
+In late 2013, the Jezabels released a song titled "The End" as the first single from their second album, The Brink, which came out on 31 January 2014.

 Synthia, their third album, was released on 12 February 2016.
 It was again produced by Lachlan Mitchell (in the Jungle Studios, Attic Studios, and Oceanic Studios in Sydney).
 Its title alludes to the many new synthesizers that Shannon had bought and to the name Cynthia, which is an allusion to a goddess by that name (bynames of Luna and Artemis), Cynthia Lennon, Cynthia Plaster Caster, and Cyndi Lauper, who is a role model for Mary, not only for her music, but also for her feminist attitude and her commitment to the rights of homosexual people.